 At your order, the fetch can retrieve things for you, open unstuck doors, hold chairs, and the like, as well as perform menial tasks such as cleaning and mending.
-The fetch can't perform any task that requires a skill check with a bed and breathing deeply, or skulking with a weapon drawn.
+The fetch can't perform any task that requires a skill check with a at a time, but it repeats the same activity tirelessly if ordered to do so as long as you remain within the spell's range.
+You can have the fetch imitate you, such as by sitting at a desk and pretending to write, lying in bed and breathing deeply, or skulking with a weapon drawn.
 It can even imitate tasks it can't actually perform, though it automatically fails any attempt at such performance-for instance, even though a fetch can pretend to decipher an ancient text, it can't actually do it.
 The fetch weighs roughly the same as you do, so it can trigger any traps you would if you were to pass through the same space, setting off tripwires, pressure plates, some magical forms of detection, and similar devices.
 Its land speed is normal for a creature of your kind (for example, 30 feet for a human or 20 feet for a halfling).
 Even if you normally have other modes of movement available (such as a fly or swim speed), the fetch can't use those.